Meteo-Concept/hcaptcha-bundle/README.md

 HCAPTACHA_SECRET="0x0000000000000000000000000000000000000000"
 ```

-The site key and secret are the values hCaptcha gives you at https://dashboard.hcaptcha.com.
-The global configuration makes all captchas use the same site key by default but it's possible to change it in the definition of each form.
+The site key and secret are the values hCaptcha gives you at
+https://dashboard.hcaptcha.com.
+The global configuration makes all captchas use
+the same site key by default but it's possible to change it in the definition of
+each form.

-The values shown here are dummy values usable for integration testing (https://docs.hcaptcha.com/#integrationtest).
-Put the real values in `.env.local` (at least, the secret, the site key is public).
+The values shown here are dummy values usable for integration testing
+(https://docs.hcaptcha.com/#integrationtest).
+Put the real values in
+`.env.local` (at least, the secret, the site key is public).

+The validation can be set to 'strict' or 'lax'.
+If it's 'lax', then the CAPTCHA
+will be considered valid even if the hCaptcha endpoint times out or return a
+HTTP 500 error for instance (so as to not frustrate the users too much).
+If it's
+strict (the default), then the CAPTCHA will not be considered valid unless the
+endpoint returns a "success: true" answer.

-Configure Twig to load the specific template for the hCaptcha widget (or provide your own).
+Configure Twig to load the specific template for the hCaptcha widget (or provide
+your own).

 ```yaml
 twig: